GerritCodeReview/aws-gerrit/dual-master/README.md

 * `FILESYSTEM_PROVISIONED_THROUGHPUT_IN_MIBPS`: Optional.
 Only used when `FILESYSTEM_THROUGHPUT_MODE` is set to `provisioned`.
 default: `256`.

+* `GERRIT_SLAVE_INSTANCE_ID`: Optional. identifier for the Gerrit slave instance.
+"gerrit-dual-master-SLAVE" by default.
+* `GERRIT_MASTER1_INSTANCE_ID`: Optional. identifier for the Gerrit master1 instance.
+"gerrit-dual-master-MASTER1" by default.
+* `GERRIT_MASTER2_INSTANCE_ID`: Optional. identifier for the Gerrit master2 instance.
+"gerrit-dual-master-MASTER2" by default.

 ### 2 - Deploy

 * Create the cluster, services and DNS routing stacks: